DC 6016Organs of Special Sense38 CFR § 4.79

 The VA rates Nystagmus, central under Diagnostic Code (DC) 6016, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What is the C&P exam like for Nystagmus, central?
+What happens at the C&P exam for Nystagmus, central?

 Get a Personalized Rating Analysis